chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 	/* ... other special-button styles we want ...*/
 }</pre>

 We are left with a mash of these two mixins, and for the most part is what exactly what we want except for the conflicting `background-color` and `color`.
-Let&#8217;s say we want the `background-color` from `main-button` and `color` from `special-button`.
+Let's say we want the `background-color` from `main-button` and `color` from `special-button`.
 Well, instead of relying on some hacky cascading overrides we get the opportunity to resolve the dispute ourselves.<code class="language-scss" lang="scss"></code>

 <pre class="lang:sass decode:true">.landing-page-button {
 	@include main-button;